navidre/new_grokking_to_leetcode/tutorial/README.md

 ### Solving a LeetCode Problem: Largest Rectangle in Histogram

 One of the more challenging problems that can be solved using the stack pattern is finding the largest rectangle in a histogram.
 This involves processing bars in a histogram to find the largest rectangle that can be formed within the bounds of the histogram.
+The problem definition: Given an array of integers (heights) representing the histogram's bar height where the width of each bar is 1, return the area of the largest rectangle in the histogram.

 ```python
 def largestRectangleArea(heights):